Center for Inquiry: Religion, ethics, and society

 The center promotes critical inquiry into the foundations and social effects of the world religions.
 Since 1983, initially through its connection with Committee for the Scientific Examination of Religion, it has focused on such issues as fundamentalism in Christianity and Islam, humanistic alternatives to religious ethics, and religious sources of political violence.
 It has taken part in protests against religious persecution around the world and opposes religious privilege, for example benefits for clergy in the US Tax Code.
 In 2014 and 2017, respectively, the CFI won two lawsuits compelling the states of Illinois and Indiana to allow weddings to be performed by officiants who are neither religious clergy nor government officials.
 A similar lawsuit challenging the constitutionality of marriage law in Texas was dismissed in August 2019.

 CFI actively supports secular interests, such as secular state education.
 It organizes conferences, such as Women In Secularism and a conference focused on freethought advocate Robert Ingersoll.
 CFI has provided meeting and conference facilities to other skeptical organizations, for example an atheist of color conference on social justice.

 CFI also undertakes atheist education and support activities, for example sending freethought books to prisoners as part of its Freethought Books Project.

 CFI is active in advocating free speech, and in promoting secular government.
 It speaks against institutional religion in the armed forces.

 Free Inquiry is published by the Center for Inquiry, in association with the Council for Secular Humanism (CSH).
+As of July, 2024, the magazine was edited by Ronald Lindsay.